 Create a dashboard to view your billing data so you can make adjustments to your Cloud DLP usage.
 Also consider streaming your audit logs to Cloud DLP so you can analyze usage patterns.

-You can export your billing data to Cloud DLP and visualize it in a tool such as Google Data Studio.
-For a tutorial on creating a billing dashboard, see Visualize GCP Billing using BigQuery and Data Studio.
+You can export your billing data to BigQuery and visualize it in a tool such as Google Data Studio.
+For a tutorial on creating a billing dashboard, see Visualize Google Cloud Billing using BigQuery and Data Studio.

 You can also stream your audit logs to BigQuery and analyze the logs for usage patterns such as query costs by user.

 Set a budget alert to track how your spend is growing toward a particular amount.
 Setting a budget does not cap API usage, it only alerts you when your spend amount gets near the specified amount.